estebanstifli/aichat-connect/readme.txt

 == Frequently Asked Questions ==
 = Do I need the Axiachat AI core plugin? =
-It’s recommended.
+It's recommended.
 If absent, mappings using provider "Axiachat AI" will fail, but other providers (e.g., AI Engine, AIPKit) can still be used.

 = How do I find my Business Phone Number ID? =
-In Meta Developers → WhatsApp → API Setup you will see the phone_number_id.
+In Meta Developers -> WhatsApp -> API Setup you will see the phone_number_id.
 Use that exact numeric ID in the mapping.

 = What about personal WhatsApp numbers? =
 Only WhatsApp Business Cloud API numbers (phone_number_id) are supported.

 = Does it support Telegram? =
 Yes.
 Create a bot with @BotFather, add a Telegram mapping with a friendly Endpoint ID and your bot token, then hit the provided setWebhook URL.

+= Why are the webhook endpoints public (permission_callback is __return_true)? =
+Webhooks must be reachable by external services (Meta/Telegram) that do not authenticate as WordPress users.
+The endpoints are intentionally public, and security relies on:
+* WhatsApp verification only echoing the `hub.challenge` when your Verify Token matches a stored mapping.
+* Telegram using a secret per-bot token set in your mapping and the setWebhook URL known only to your bot.
+Use HTTPS and keep your tokens secret.

 = Which AI providers are supported? =
 Axiachat AI (core), AI Engine (Meow), and AIPKit (REST).
 New providers can be added via a table row + a small integration.